We understand that being told that you have Von Willebrand Disease can be worrying. It is our job, to take the worry out of arranging your insurances.

-Life Insurance for people with Von Willebrand Disease may be available at standard terms with some specialist insurers.
-The insurance provider that you approach will be particularly interested in details such as the length of time since the diagnosis, the type of Von Willebrand Disease you have and how many episodes of bleeding you have had.
+Life Insurance for people with Von Willebrand Disease may be available at standard terms with some insurers.
+The insurance provider that you approach will be particularly interested in knowing how long you have been diagnosed with the condition, the type of Von Willebrand Disease you have and how many episodes of bleeding you have had.
 Depending upon the type of Von Willebrand Disease that you have the insurer may want to see a report from your GP to fully establish how the condition affects your health.
 Following your application for Life Insurance the insurer may choose to offer Life Insurance at standard terms or at special terms (premium increase).

 Some potential problems experienced by individuals who have Von Willebrand Disease include: